lsportsltd/trade360-dotnet-sdk/README.md

 ## About <a name = "about"></a>

-The Trade360 SDK aims to simplify the integration with Trade360 services.
-This SDK provides a comprehensive set of tools and examples to streamline connecting to the Trade360 feed, utilizing the snapshot API, and interacting with the customers API.
+The Trade360 SDK is designed to simplify the integration with Trade360 services.
+This SDK provides a comprehensive set of tools and examples to streamline the following tasks:

+- Connecting to the Trade360 feed
+- Utilizing the Snapshot API
+- Interacting with the Customers API

+By using this SDK, developers can easily integrate and interact with Trade360's services, ensuring efficient and effective use of the available APIs.

 ### Key Features
-- Efficiently connect and interact with Trade360 feed.
+- Efficiently connect and interact with the Trade360 feed, featuring automatic recovery through configuration and seamless start/stop distribution aligned with service operations.
-- Utilize the snapshot API for real-time recovery.
+- Utilize the Snapshot API for real-time recovery, with an easy-to-use HTTP client exposing all relevant endpoints, including comprehensive request and response handling.
-- Manage customer data and subscriptions seamlessly via the Customers Api.
+- Manage customer data and subscriptions seamlessly via the Customers API, offering an intuitive HTTP client that covers all necessary endpoints for efficient data management.

-## Getting Started <a name = "getting_started"></a>
+## Getting Started <a name="getting_started"></a>

 This section provides examples and guidance to help you start using the Trade360 SDK.

-- Feed Examples
-- Customers API Examples
-- Snapshot Examples

 ### Prerequisites <a name = "pre_requisites"></a>